marcocoldagelli/qlcplus_auto_palette_fxengine/README.md

 - Battito Globale/Global Heartbeat, Impulso Globale/Global Pulse
 - Strobo Globale/Global Strobe, Club Colors/Discoteca Globale

+**QLC-GRUPPI — NOVITÀ v1.3 / NEW v1.3:**

+IT: Per ogni `FixtureGroup` definito manualmente nel progetto QLC+, vengono generati scene, EFX e chaser dedicati.
+Solo le capabilities comuni a **tutte** le fixture del gruppo vengono utilizzate (intersezione).

+EN: For each `FixtureGroup` manually defined in the QLC+ project, dedicated scenes, EFX and chasers are generated.
+Only capabilities shared by **all** fixtures in the group are used (intersection).

 ---

 ## IT: Struttura cartelle / EN: Folder structure